keertan-copart/swagger_ui_documenter/README.md

 In this folder, we need to have

  - query.rb
- - payload.rb  (type = get, does not need to have this.)
+ - payload.rb  (type = get/delete, does not need to have this.)
  - response.rb

 Inside query.rb: